marcuskeenan/portfolio/README.md

 Git

-### Try is for yourself
+### Try it for yourself!

 1. Clone this repository into a folder on your computer.
 ```
 $ git clone https://github.com/sigwaveLabs/portfolio.git
 ```
-2. Browse to the folder and click on index.html
+2. Browse to the folder and click on index.html.
+The site will open in your bowser.

 ## Authors

 * **Marcus Keenan** - *Initial work* - [SigwaveLabs](https://github.com/SigwaveLabs)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments